 Wireless or Corded

-When you’re swinging your weed eater around your garden, the last thing you want is a hard to use handle or a trailing cable around the place.
+When you’re swinging your weed eater around your garden, the last thing you want is hard to use handle or a trailing cable hindering your every movement.
 Most modern weed eaters will be cordless.
 The most lightweight models will usually have just a single handle, while the bigger and heavier pieces of equipment will fashion two handles.

 It’s important to check measurements of the weed eaters shaft; a movable shaft is even better so you can adjust the length to how tall you are.
 This is important to make sure you’re not hurting yourself if you have a large yard to cover.